okbob/plpgsql_check/README.md

 The profiler is active when GUC `plpgsql_check.profiler` is on.
 The profiler doesn't require shared memory, but if there are not shared memory, then the profile is limmitted just to active session.

+The profiler will also retrieve the query identifier for each instruction that contains an expression or optimizable statement.
+Note that this requires pg_stat_statements, or another similar third-party extension), to be installed.
+There are some limitations to the query identifier retrieval:

+* if a plpgsql expression contains underlying statements, only the top level query identifier will be retrieved
+* the profiler doesn't compute query identifier by itself but relies on external extension, such as pg_stat_statements, for that.
+It means that depending on the external extension behavior, you may not be able to see a query identifier for some statements.
+That's for instance the case with DDL statements, as pg_stat_statements doesn't expose the query identifier for such queries.
+* a query identifier is retrieved only for instructions containing expressions.
+This means that plpgsql_profiler_function_tb() function can report less query identifier than instructions on a single line.

 Attention: A update of shared profiles can decrease performance on servers under higher load.

 The profile can be displayed by function `plpgsql_profiler_function_tb`: